BoyanMinev25/new-ineed/rules/IMPLEMENTATION_NOTES.md

    - ✅ Offer listing with status indicators
    - ✅ "Place Offer" button integration with map
    - ✓ Firebase Firestore implementation complete (migrated from localStorage)
+   - ✅ Social features for offers (comments and reactions)
+   - ✅ Real-time updates for comments and reactions
+   - ✅ Interactive emoji reactions for both offers and comments

 4. **Social Feed**
    - ✓ Feed implementation with Firebase Firestore